mpcarl-ibm/crs-docs/_api/reference.md

 **Sample Request:**

-This is an example of creating a new bucket called 'apiary'.
+This is an example of creating a new bucket called 'images'.

 ~~~
-PUT /apiary HTTP/1.1
+PUT /images HTTP/1.1
 Content-Type: text/html
 Host: s3-api.us-geo.objectstorage.softlayer.net
 X-Amz-Date: 20160821T052842Z